serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

 This post will cover abusing the `kubelet` default configuration to gain privileged access to the `kube-apiserver` on a Kubernetes cluster.
 This can also lead to code execution on the nodes.

+## Note

+I originally published this on the [MWR Labs blog](https://labs.mwrinfosecurity.com/blog/attacking-kubernetes-through-kubelet/).
+It is reproduced here as a mirror.

 ## Architecture Overview

 The image below shows a high-level overview of Kubernetes' architecture: